Also known as skipjack and ten-pounder

 - Mouth terminal (at the very front of head)

-- Slender body
+- Slender body with small scales

-- Last dorsal ray not elongated
+- Last dorsal ray not extended into long filament

-Ladyfish are known to spawn offshore.
-Adults feed predominantly on fish and crustaceans.
-They leap when hooked.
+Adults feed on fish and crustaceans.